alyssahernandez/Programmers-Pursuit/README.md

 # Trivial-Pursuit-TE
-This repository contains all of our front-end and back-end game files for our coding-categories version of Trivial Pursuit.
+This repository contains all of our front-end and back-end game files for our coding-categories version of Trivial Pursuit side project.